11 Data visualization with ggplot2

 function has two basic named arguments.
 The first argument, data

-, specifies the dataset that we are going to use for the plot.
+, specifies the dataset that will be used for the plot.
 The second argument, mapping

-, defines which variables are mapped to x and y aesthetics of position.
+, defines how variables are mapped to the plot’s aesthetics.

-Let’s provide the dataset “dat” to the first argument of ggplot()
+First, we pass our dataset “dat” to the data argument of the ggplot()

-to the x position and the variable cases_per_100K
+to the x-axis position and the variable cases_per_100K

-Note that we don’t usually have to spell out the names of the arguments data
+Note that it’s common practice not to explicitly specify the names of the arguments data

 and mapping